Guide, Updated 18 May 2026

 Why the postcode default ranks badly

 Three structural reasons the distance default is the wrong primary sort.
 First, the candidate spends test day at the centre once; the extra 20 to 40 minutes of drive time happens twice (out and back).
 Second, urban test routes typically extend a 3 to 5 mile radius from the centre, so the candidate ends up driving roads they have never seen during the test itself.
 The proximity advantage of a familiar nearby centre is partly illusory; the route covers fresh ground.
-Third, the within-catchment spread of 11 to 14 percentage points dominates almost every other variable the candidate can control in the same week.
+Third, the within-catchment spread inside London runs to 22.5 percentage points (2024-25) which dominates almost every other variable the candidate can control in the same week.
 Choosing the right centre matters more than 2 extra lessons or a different time of day.
 The easiest vs hardest test centres guide covers the structural drivers.

-Pass rates across the 124 UK postcode areas
+Pass rates across the active UK centre network

 You get back 6 centres ranked by straight-line distance.
 Note them with distances and current wait times.